fadhilx/jekyll-multi-paginate/README.md

 ├── blog.html
 └── index.html
 ```

-## Examples - Paginate_onlykey
+## Examples - paginate_onlykey and paginate_atleastkey
 lets say that you have multiple language.
-With this plugin you will be able to create different pagination.
+With this plugin you will be able to create different pagination With different page attribute rule

-*This function will be improve from version to version*
 #### Structure
 ```
 .